-- automate the annual departmental capital budget loads into the INFORMS financial system; - receive prior year actual expenditures into CBAT allowing departments to plan their capital programs/projects more efficiently; - provide instantaneous updates; - provide additional reporting mechanisms to assist departments in their capital program development process
+- automate the annual departmental capital budget loads into the INFORMS financial system; - provide instantaneous updates; - provide additional reporting mechanisms to assist departments in their capital program development process

-For the FY 2022-23 Proposed Budget and Multi-Year Capital Plan cycle, the Office of Management and Budget will provide 'Capital Budgeting' training that will be available to all CBAT users focusing on the following areas:
+For the FY 2023-24 Proposed Budget and Multi-Year Capital Plan cycle, the Office of Management and Budget will provide 'Capital Budgeting' training that will be available to all CBAT users focusing on the following areas:

 - 1. How to navigate CBAT

 - 2. Using INFORMS

 - 3. Developing Capital Budgets

 - 4. Departmental Capital Book production

+- 5. Preparing capital ordinances

+- 6. End of Year and Mid-Year budget items

+These trainings will be held virtually and presented in half-day modules.
 Information on dates and times available will be available on the BAT home page.